student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/SQLtoPython.md

 - `sqlpy.ipynb` with your responses to each of the questions.
 - `stackoverflow.csv` containing the 'cleaned' merged dataset.
-- visualisation inside `sqlpy.ipynb` or other tool, such as tableau /excel chart exported as png.
+- visualisation inside `sqlpy.ipynb` or other tool, such as tableau public url of published workbook/excel chart exported as png.

 ## Submission

 Upon completion, add your deliverables to git.
 Then commit git, push to your repo as in the previous labs.
+Do ensure you have a tidy, readable .md file for your lab.

 - Upon completion, commit your code and submit to your github repo, which would likely include running the below from your command line